danlee9/movie-snap/README.md

 # Movie Snap

+Live: http://danlee.site/movie-snap/ (meant to be viewed on a desktop)

 - Get movie info in a snap!
 - Search button makes ajax requests to tmdb, youtube, and iTunes
 	- Receives movie information, an official poster, a trailer, and music samples for the searched movie